Summer Safety for People with Seizures

 • Swimming in the ocean, or other open water, is not as safe as swimming in a pool.
 In the ocean there are currents, tides, sudden changes in water depth, and colder water temperatures that can lead to problems.
 Every person, including those with epilepsy, needs to be aware of their surroundings and take extra care in open bodies of water.

-• If a person has a seizure in open water, it may be harder for someone to see that you are having a seizure or to get to you quickly.
+• If you have a seizure in open water, it may be harder for someone to see that you are having a seizure or to get to you quickly.

 • Wear a life jacket for all water activities, including boating, water skiing, rafting and fishing.
 Check all life jackets and personal flotation devices to make sure they fit well and work properly.

-• If a person has a seizure in water and is not fully aware or conscious, this can be a life-threatening situation.
-Even if the person appears to fully recover, call an ambulance (911) as the person requires a full medical evaluation.
+• If you have a seizure in water and are not fully aware or conscious, this can be a life-threatening situation.
+Even you appear to fully recover, call an ambulance (911) as you may require a full medical evaluation.

-• Plan time to learn CPR (cardiopulmonary resuscitation), especially if you plan to spend plenty of your summer in and around water.
+• Plan time to learn for you and your loved ones to learn CPR (cardiopulmonary resuscitation), especially if you plan to spend plenty of your summer in and around water.
 In the time it takes for paramedics to arrive, CPR skills could save someone's life.

 Cycling